How to Start a Health Savings Account

 A Health Savings Account is a special type of tax-free savings account that you can use to save money for medical expenses when you are enrolled in a qualified high deductible health care plan.
 Health Savings Accounts have many benefits and can double as a savings vessel for you if you do not use the money in the plan for medical expenses.

-A Health Saving Account or HSA supplements one’s current insurance coverage.
-Your Health Savings Account will help you pay for medical expenses that the insurance policy will not pay because they fall under the high deductible.
-Besides helping you set aside money to pay for out-of-pocket expenses that their health insurance will not pay for, another benefit of a Health Savings Account is that you can deposit money in an HSA before paying taxes on it.
-In addition, Health Savings Account plans may let you earn interest on their money when it is sitting in the account.
+A Health Saving Account or HSA will help you pay for medical expenses that the insurance policy will not pay because they fall under the deductible.
+Besides helping you set aside money to pay for out-of-pocket expenses that health insurance will not pay for there are many benefits that HSA's offer.

 What Are the Advantages of an HSA?

 Health savings accounts are interesting options to save money on health insurance and possibly long term.
 Here are 5 advantages of an HSA that make it worth considering as a tool to save money on health insurance plan costs, as well as a strategy to save money.

 - You can put money into your HSA before it is taxed.
 This means you can put up to the specified limit aside in your health savings account, tax-free.

 - Interest gained on your money in an HSA is also tax free.